Mark G. Frank: Consulting and training

-Dr. Frank has trained over 1,000 law enforcement agencies in the United States and overseas law enforcement agencies.
-His training focuses on the role that emotion plays in predicting violence,.
-Dr. Frank has also spent time giving workshops to US and foreign judges and magistrates, such as federal Judiciary, U.S. District Court, Pennsylvania State Trial Judges, New Jersey Judicial College, the New South Wales magistrates, District Court in Australia, and the Belgian Magistrates.
-He also presented briefings to the National Academy of Sciences and the US congress on Deception and Counter-Terrorism.
-Overseas, Frank has used his findings to discuss, consult with, or train law enforcement agencies, such as the Metropolitan Police Service in London (Scotland Yard), the Nottinghamshire and Kent Constabularies, the National Crime Faculty, Australian Customs, Australian Federal Police, as well as Dutch, Belgian, and Singaporean authorities.
+Frank has trained over 1,000 law enforcement agencies in the United States and overseas law enforcement agencies.
+His training focuses on the role that emotion plays in predicting violence.
+Frank has also spent time giving workshops to US and foreign judges and magistrates.
+He presented briefings to the National Academy of Sciences and the US congress on Deception and Counter-Terrorism.
+Frank has used his findings to discuss, consult with, or train law enforcement agencies, such as the Metropolitan Police Service in London (Scotland Yard), the Nottinghamshire and Kent Constabularies, the National Crime Faculty, Australian Customs, Australian Federal Police, as well as Dutch, Belgian, and Singaporean authorities.
 In addition, Frank teaches federal agents, interrogators, and other law enforcement officials to accurately interpret the microexpressions on a person's face; Frank calls these microexpressions "hot spots", which are the facial or emotional cues that indicate deception.
 Frank has said he can only distinguish between people's truth and lies around 70 percent of the time, so he uses the microexpressions more as an indicator where there is an emotion trying to be concealed.

-Currently, Dr. Frank is working with the Transportation Security Administration and other experts in sensor technology.
+Frank is working with the Transportation Security Administration and other experts in sensor technology.
 Frank is also working on behavioral screening and Biometrics to make advancements and adjust their behavioral screening program.
-For the past two decades, Dr. Frank has been studying the faces people use when lying in high-stake situations.
-He supervised and co-wrote the study with Hurley, that examined whether subjects could suppress facial actions like eyebrow movements or smiles on command while under scrutiny of a lie catcher.
+Frank supervised and co-wrote the study with Hurley, that examined whether subjects could suppress facial actions like eyebrow movements or smiles on command while under scrutiny of a lie catcher.

-These new findings should greatly improve traveler's safety in airports.
-Forty major airports are going to use his findings for their security processing system where agents will now be able to determine a terrorist's intent based on extremely advanced monitoring systems combined with cultural behavioral cues.
-The technique is not necessarily one hundred percent effective on its own, but its reliability is increased when it is added onto other forms of security.
+These findings should greatly improve traveler's safety in airports.
 Using this layering technique greatly increases the change of a terror suspect being caught while going through security This research is being funded by the National Science Foundation and the Department of Homeland Security.

-As a founding member of the FBI's Terrorism Research and Analysis Project, Dr. Frank has worked with the Department of Homeland Security to facilitate the safety of our nation.
-His plan to decrease 'Terrorist' activity within airports across the country involves "Behavioral Observation Techniques" at TSA Security check-points.
-Suspected 'Terrorists' would be identified and taken for further screening if the system is used correctly.
-Thus, the amount of terrorist activity would decrease significantly making air travel more secure.
+As a founding member of the FBI's Terrorism Research and Analysis Project, Frank has worked with the Department of Homeland Security.